Live migration with fall-forward TECH PREVIEW

 • To resolve this issue, you delete some of the rows from the split files.

-• After retrying, the import data command completes successfully.
+• After retrying, the import data to target command completes successfully.

-In this scenario, import data status command reports incorrect imported row count; because it doesn't take into account the deleted rows.
+In this scenario, get data-migration-report command reports incorrect imported row count; because it doesn't take into account the deleted rows.

 For more details, refer to the GitHub issue #360.